mrchandrayee/mrchandrayee/README.md

 New Delhi, India

 ## About Me
-I am a full-stack engineer with over eight years of experience designing and building reliable, scalable, and long-term software systems.
+I am a full-stack engineer with more than eight years of hands-on experience in designing, building, and maintaining production-grade digital systems.
-My work spans across product engineering, AI-enabled platforms, large backend systems, and cloud infrastructure that supports real users and revenue-driven businesses.

-Over the years, I’ve worked with:
-- DPT Hub Private Limited (Senior Software Engineer, 2023–Present)
-- Digital Promotion Team (AI Integration Specialist, 2021–2022)
-- Faskum Technologies (Full-Stack Developer, 2017–2020)

-Across these roles, I’ve delivered production systems used by organizations in India and abroad — including SaaS platforms, AI-integrated applications, real-time communication tools, e-commerce solutions, and custom enterprise dashboards.

-I focus on building software that continues to work reliably as the business grows: clean backend architecture, predictable deployments, structured APIs, straightforward UX, and cloud environments designed for long-term maintainability.
+My experience comes from working on long-term, complex products involving large backend infrastructures, AI-driven components, cloud environments, and end-to-end platform development.

+I focus on delivering software that performs consistently in real-world conditions — where reliability, security, scalability, and clarity matter more than trends.
+Most of the platforms I build serve real users, handle transactional workloads, and support teams who rely on predictable system behavior.

+Over the years, I’ve built projects across various industries including SaaS, digital automation, e-commerce, communication systems, AI-based applications, and cloud-native tools.
+I work best in environments that value thoughtful engineering and long-term maintainability.

 ---

 ## Professional Strengths

 ### Product Engineering
-I help teams turn product ideas into complete, stable platforms — from planning and architecture to development, testing, and production deployment.
+I work from the ground up — understanding the problem, defining the architecture, developing features, and preparing the system for long-term scaling.
+My focus is to take an idea from concept to a fully working, stable, production-ready solution.

-### Backend, APIs & Systems
+### Backend, APIs & System Design
-I work extensively with Python, Django, FastAPI, Node.js, and microservice patterns to build secure, fast, and durable backend systems.
+I design clean backend architectures using Python, Django, FastAPI, and Node.js.
+My APIs are structured, secure, well-documented, and optimized for performance and clarity.
+I follow modular patterns that make systems easier to extend and maintain.

 ### Applied AI
-I integrate AI where it directly supports business goals: automated workflows, NLP systems, recommendation models, data extraction, document intelligence, and conversational interfaces.
+I use AI in practical, business-focused ways:
+text processing, search systems, embedding pipelines, automated workflows, chat interfaces, recommendation logic, and document intelligence.
+The goal is always practical improvement, not complexity.

-### Cloud & Reliability
+### Cloud & Infrastructure
-Experience setting up AWS-based deployments, CI/CD pipelines, monitoring, logs, error tracking, and ensuring systems remain available and cost-efficient.
+I build cloud setups that are stable and predictable:
+CI/CD, monitoring, fault-handling, logs, backups, deployment pipelines, and cost-efficient infrastructure planning.
+My setups are designed to run continuously without surprise downtime.

-### Long-Term Partnership
+### Long-Term Development Partnership
-Most of my professional work involves long-term collaboration with teams building complex platforms that evolve over months and years.
+I prefer long-term involvement with teams, ensuring systems evolve reliably as requirements grow.
+This includes continuous improvements, architecture updates, version upgrades, optimization, and scalable planning.

 ---